Key Notes & Referees

 KEYNOTE CONFERENCE SPEAKERS

-We are pleased to announce confirmation of our main conference Keynote Speakers:
+We are pleased to announce confirmation of our main conference Keynote Speakers.
+Note that due to circumstances beyond both parties control, Angela Mc Robbie has had to withdraw.

 Glenn Adamson is currently Senior Scholar at the Yale Center for British Art.
 A curator and theorist who works across the fields of design, craft and contemporary art, he was until March 2016 the Director of the Museum of Arts and Design, New York.
 He has previously been Head of Research at the V&A, and Curator at the Chipstone Foundation in Milwaukee.